-As of August 2016, I work as a Senior Solutions Engineer at Joyent.
+Since August 2016, I’ve worked as a Senior Solutions Engineer at Joyent.

 I have been happily married to my high school sweetheart Betsy since 1998.
-We have two sons and reside in Phoenix, AZ and/or Bellingham, WA.
+We have two sons and reside in Phoenix, AZ.

 The Early Years